 LASIK surgery is a big decision, so we expect you to have lots of questions.
-As one of the most reputable LASIK eye surgery practices in Fort Worth, Dallas, and Grapevine, we’re here to help!
+As one of the most reputable LASIK eye surgery practices in the Dallas-Fort Worth Metroplex, we’re here to help!
 In fact, your peace of mind is extremely important to us in providing the best LASIK experience possible.
 To get started, here are some of the most common things our patients usually want to know:

-Eye Consultants of Texas founder Phillips Kirk Labor, MD, is known internationally and across Dallas, Fort Worth and Grapevine as an innovator in the area of LASIK surgery.
+Eye Consultants of Texas founder Phillips Kirk Labor, MD, is known internationally and across the Dallas-Fort Worth Metroplex as an innovator in the area of LASIK surgery.
 He has remained at the forefront of LASIK technology with the patient’s well-being in mind – for safety and comfort, as well as results.
 In our state-of-the-art LASIK suite, Dr. Labor uses the advanced Intralase IFS™ Femtosecond Laser with VISX® technology.
 This delivers a truly “all-laser” procedure called iLASIK, designed to enhance your clinical outcome.
 More often than not, our patients are surprised at how quick and painless iLASIK is, and that they can see better immediately.

 Our patients often see better without their glasses or contacts than when they wore them before surgery.
-Now, consider the “nuisance” factor.
+Now, consider the “nuisance” factor associated with wearing glasses and contacts.
 There’s the need for regular checkups to update your prescription.
 Glasses can break, get misplaced, and can simply be uncomfortable.
-You have to put contacts in and remove them, and use saline solution.
-Not to mention, get on your hands and knees if one falls out.
+You have to put contacts in, remove them, and use saline solution.
+Not to mention, you have to get on your hands and knees if one falls out.
 All of this can put a damper on work, sports, recreation, and life in general.
-Click on Patient Experiences to read some of our LASIK patient testimonials to see how we’ve helped free them of their day-to-day dependence on glasses and contacts.
+Click here to read some of our LASIK patient testimonials to see how we’ve helped free them of their day-to-day dependence on glasses and contacts.

 On average, LASIK usually costs less than glasses or contacts over the years.
 Our fees are competitive with other reputable practices for LASIK across the Dallas and Ft.
 Worth area.
 However, we don’t advertise cheap “come-on” pricing like you’ve probably seen, which often applies to very few people.
 We quote you an accurate, total price up front.
 We offer interest-free financing through CareCredit, with no upfront costs required, so you can have your procedure immediately with affordable monthly payments.
 Our ophthalmologists are now also accepting Bitcoin for all our eye care services, including LASIK!